 History of the Bhowmick Lecture

-The Bhowmick Lecture was introduced 14 years ago in 2005 in honour of Professor Bimal Bhowmick who had been one of the very first pioneers to see stroke services improved first in his own area of Rhyl in North Wales and then for the benefit of the whole of Wales.
+The Bhowmick Lecture was introduced in 2005 in honour of Professor Bimal Bhowmick who had been one of the very first pioneers to see stroke services improved first in his own area of Rhyl in North Wales and then for the benefit of the whole of Wales.

 About Professor Bhowmick

-Bim’s memoires You can’t climb a ladder with hands in your pocket published in 2005 has been reviewed as “inspirational”.
-It describes how his family narrowly escaped from the jaws of slaughter from Bangladesh during the partition of India (1947), how he became a penniless refugee in India fighting abject poverty and hunger, the loss of his father from starvation, and begging for his school fees for his education which put him on the path to success.
+His memoires ‘You can’t climb a ladder with hands in your pocket’ published in 2005 has been reviewed as “inspirational”.
+It describes how his family narrowly escaped from the jaws of slaughter in Bangladesh during the partition of India (1947), how he became a penniless refugee in India fighting abject poverty and hunger, the loss of his father from starvation, and having to beg for his school fees for his education which put him on the path to success.